Tedooghe/Maroverted/README.md

 ### License

-This software is license under the  license.
+This software is license under the GNU license.

 Copyright (c) GNU 2021 **by: Ted Ooghe**